tech4GT/image-sequencer/README.md

 ## Meta Modules

-Image sequencer supports saving a sequence of modules and their associated settings(a stringified sequence) as a `meta-module`.
-These meta-modules are saved in the local storage inside the browser and inside a json file in node.js.
+IMAGE SEQUENCER supports saving a sequence of modules and their associated settings in a simple string syntax, and then wrapping them up as a new module -- a "meta module" made of other modules.
+These meta-modules can be saved in the local storage inside the browser and inside a json file in node.js.
 Meta-modules can be saved in node context using the CLI option

 ```shell
 --save-as-meta-module "name stringified-sequence"
 ```
+Meta-modules cannot contain other meta-modules since they are created from stingified sequences and a stringified sequence does not contain the meta-modules but it's constituent steps.

 Sequencer supports a function `sequencer.saveMetaModule(name,sequenceString)` which saves the given string as a meta module.
 The function `sequencer.loadModules()` reloads the modules and meta modules into `sequencer.modules` and `sequencer.metaModules`

+Meta-modules can be contributed by adding them locally, commiting the json file and submitting a PR.

 ## Creating a User Interface